 We are offering you 100% accurate NCERT Solutions for Class 6 English Chapter 4 The Old-Clock Shop with answers to all the questions of the English supplementary reader A Pact with the Sun.
 These NCERT Solutions for Class 6 have been crafted by our subject-matter experts, as per the standards of the CBSE board.

 The chapter is about an Old-Clock shop where the owner faces an unfriendly visitor at a late hour.
 What is the purpose of the visitor?
 He does not seem to be a buyer.
 Read this story which ends on a kind note.
-Learn more about the story by reaching to NCERT Solutions.
+Learn more about the story by referring to NCERT Solutions.

 You can download these NCERT Solutions for Class 6 English in PDF format, and enjoy learning anywhere, anytime!

 Access Answers to NCERT Solutions Class 6 English Chapter 4 The Old-Clock Shop